 What is a stock?

 A stock is a type of investment that allows you to purchase a portion of a company.
 When you buy a portion of the company, you buy a “share.”
 Investors usually buy stocks and expect them to grow over time and generate a high return on investment (ROIs).
+If you are going to buy multiple stocks, it may make sense to choose the best investment platform to manage them all.

 What to analyse before investing in a stock